VykosX/ControlFlowUtils/README.md

 # Included Nodes

 These are the nodes currently implemented by this pack along with a basic description of their functionalities so you can have an idea of what this pack currently includes.
-For more detailed information, click on the title of each node which will direct you to its entry in [Wiki](https://github.com/VykosX/ControlFlowUtils/wiki/).
+For more detailed information, click on the title of each node which will direct you to its entry in the [Wiki](https://github.com/VykosX/ControlFlowUtils/wiki/).

 ## [Loops](https://github.com/VykosX/ControlFlowUtils/wiki/ControlFlowUtils-%E2%80%90-In-Depth-Node-Explanation#Loop_Open)